How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-According to the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them are required to be certified at the state level.
-The EPA does set minimum standards of competency, but all pesticide applicators in Nevada need to be licensed through the proper state regulatory agencies.
+All pesticide applicators (and those that supervise them) are required to be certified at the state level.
+The United States Environmental Protection Agency (EPA) sets minimum standards of competency, but any pesticide applicators working in the state of Nevada must be licensed via the necessary state regulatory agencies.

 -